mkollmar/escad/README.md

 # Getting started

 Visit the [PDF-manual](./doc/escad_manual.pdf) for usage, user stories or a tutorial.
+Since escad is developed documentation-driven, this manual is the specification what should be achieved.
+However it lives like the code, so you should regularly check it.

 # COPYRIGHT